Stay up to date

 Data protection impact assessment is a legal requirement and essential to conduct data processing that imposes high risks on individual personal information.

-A DPIA is required when there is:
+DPIA GDPR meaning an assessment is required when there is:

 - a systematic and extensive evaluation of the personal aspects of an individual, including profiling